OmengU/quap/documentation/documentation.typ

 The difference between a `docker-compose.yaml` and a `dockerfile` is that the former is used to run and configure Docker Containers, while the latter is used to do the same for Docker Images. @misc-dockercompose.
 This is also evident from the code segment provided above, where an already created image providing the latest version of PostgreSQL is specified.
 The only thing left to configure is the username and password for the database.
 Here, they are still hard-coded, as the must-goals do not require a more complex solution, but it would be better for larger projects to obfuscate that information.
 This, however, is outside the scope of this project.

 The DbContext shown in @architecture-backend is a class that utilizes Entity Framework Core.
 It is used to configure what to store in the database and how to do so.
 Further detail will follow in sections describing various Models.
+At the core of the #link(<asp.netcore>)[Asp.NET Core] project is the `Program.cs` file, which is used for configuration.
 === Frontend
 #figure(image("images/architecture/Client.jpg"), caption: [Frontend Architecture Design], kind: "image", supplement: "Figure")<architecture-frontend>
 *Logo Reference:*